GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Any product that needs a manual to work is broken.
+The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.

-~ Elon Musk
+~ Seymour Cray
 <pre>

 </pre>